MauroLeidi/baselhack24-guideme/README.md

 A web application that generates detailed documentation from a sequence of images using AI.
 The application processes uploaded images, generates descriptive content, and provides an interactive markdown editor for customization.

-## TEST IT YOURSELF AT https://frontend-guideme.azurewebsites.net/
+## (NOW OFFLINE)TEST IT YOURSELF AT https://frontend-guideme.azurewebsites.net/
+## IF YOU WANT TO TRY YOU NEED TO RUN IT LOCALLY, AND YOU NEED OPENAI API KEY

 ## Features